isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2016-07-11-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-Parliamentary-Question-on-cases-reported-on-the-Singapore-Academy-of-Law-website.md

 ---
-layout: post
-title:  Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on cases reported on the Singapore Academy of Law website
+title: 'Written Answer by Minister for Law, Mr K Shanmugam, to Parliamentary Question on cases reported on the Singapore Academy of Law website'
-date:   2016-07-11
+date: 2016-07-11T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-answer-by-min-sal

 ---

 11 Jul 2016 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)